Enterprise Isometric Internet security firewall protection information

 The protocol matching is, in some sense, a compliance check against the publicly declared spec of the protocol.
 We are doing basic protocol checks if someone abuses some of the tags.
 Then, the IPS/IDS uses signatures to prevent known attacks.
 For example, an IPS/IDS uses a signature to prevent you from doing SQL injections.

-Move security to the workload.
+Move security to the workload

 Like the application-based firewalls, the IPS/IDS functionality at each workload ensures comprehensive coverage without blind spots.
 So, as you can see, the security functions are moving much closer to the workloads, bringing the perimeter from the edge to the workload.

 Endpoint security includes various measures, including antivirus and antimalware software, application firewalls, device control, and patch management.
 Antivirus and antimalware software detect and remove malicious code from devices.
 Application firewalls protect by monitoring incoming and outgoing network traffic and blocking suspicious activity.
-Device control ensures that only approved devices can be used on the network.
-Finally, patch management ensures that devices are up-to-date with the latest security patches.

 Network detection and response